stevenantya/tp/docs/UserGuide.md

   * Recommended: Users can still manually save their secrets using the `save` command to rewrite everything at the current point.
 That way all the corrupted data in `database.txt` will be overwritten by the new secrets, thus leading to no loss of data.
-  * Can revert the `database.txt` to the original contents before its corruption.
+  * If have tampered with the `database.txt` file, please revert the `database.txt` to the original contents before its corruption by using `Ctrl+Z`.

 ##### General Format: `save`